Spike-Pentesting/App-witchcraft/README.md

 - log enable logging on /var/log/witchcraft
 - git tells to witchcraft that the repo to handle it's a git one
 - Qacheck calls repoman on each passed ebuild
+- Scripting allows you to execute external programs on events
 - ...

 ### Plugin configuration